-A most common form of theft is shoplifting (stealing in shops).
+A common form of theft is shoplifting (stealing in shops).
 CPH Legal handles a vast number of shoplifting cases.
-In cases involving relatively less severe facts, it is possible to apply via a lawyer to the DOJ for a O.N.E.
-Bindover order, and if successful, you will get away without having a criminal record.
+In cases involving relatively less severe facts, it is possible to apply via a lawyer to the DOJ for an O.N.E.
+Bindover order, and if successful, you will "get away" without getting a criminal record.

 However, due to the prevalence of shoplifting, when you apply for a O.N.E.
 Bindover order, it is most important that your lawyer should set out in detail your otherwise good background and the circumstances leading up to your commission of the offence.